PatriceDargenton/One-Ring-to-rule-them-all/README.md

 <img src = "http://patrice.dargenton.free.fr/ia/perceptron/xor/xor-tanh-221.gif"
- title = "Machine Learning and Deep Learning simply minimize the distance between the crosses and the curve" >
+ title = "Machine Learning and Deep Learning simply minimize the distance between the crosses and the curve (this is the XOR example here: Exclusive or)" >

 # Introduction